Skip to main content Skip to footer

 monday work management features

-Five critical types of milestones every project needs
+5 critical types of milestones every project needs

-While milestone specifics vary by industry, successful projects generally include five categories to ensure alignment and momentum.
+While milestone specifics vary by industry, successful projects generally include five categories to ensure alignment and momentum:

 Project initiation milestones